PickYourOwn.org

 Color - Figs come in all colors from yellow, brown, red to purple, black and others!
 So you need to know what color the ripe fig is.
 The most commonly grown figs, Brown Turkey and Celeste are a golden yellow as shown at left when ripe.

-Texture - Ripe Figs Become soft like a peach when ripe, but they should not be mush or fall apart!
+Texture - Ripe Figs Become soft like a peach when ripe, but they should not be mushy or fall apart!

 Fig Picking Tips

-Figs grown on low, open trees, with no thorns and soft leaves, so they're very easy to pick!.
-The ripe figs will separate easily from the tree when you life them upwards from their normal drooping position.
+Figs grown on low, open trees, with no thorns and soft leaves, so they're very easy to pick!
+The ripe figs will separate easily from the tree when you lift them upwards from their normal drooping position.
 The ripe figs definitely droop a bit and feel softer.
 Unripe figs are harder, more firmly attached and do not droop.
 Note the orange, drooping Celeste figs at left.

-• I have heard that some people are allergic to the fig latex, a milky white liquid produced by the fig tree and develop contact rashes, but I've never actually met anyone with such an allergy.
-If you are allergic, just wear long sleeves and rubber gloves when you pick!
+I have heard and verified that some people are allergic to the fig latex, a milky white liquid produced by the fig tree and develop contact rashes.
+Just like with other latex allergies, if this applies to you be sure to wear and long sleeves when you pick and wear the appropriate type of gloves when picking or handling figs!

 Storing fresh figs